artikcloud/artikcloud-accounts/README.md

  2. In your browser, load http://localhost:4444

 ## Content

- - '/' -> link to sign in, connect to Samsung and sign up
- - '/signin' -> example of iframe usage with account form
+ - "localhost:4444/": provide a page where you can sign in with four identity providers (with or without iFrame).
- - in sign in form, you can test the link to forgot password
+ - "localhost:4444/signin": sign in using ARTIK Cloud Account as the identity provider with IFrame.
+In the form, you can go to "forgot password" and "sign up".

+## More examples

+Peek into "Android OAuth starter" in [Tutorials](https://developer.artik.cloud/documentation/tutorials/) for more examples.

 More about ARTIK Cloud
 ---------------